MiDataInt/mdi/docs/installation.md

 Please read the menu options and confirm your installation choice.
 A full installation including Stage 2 apps can take many minutes to complete.
-We refer to the results as an "MDI-centric" installation (as opposed to "suite centric").

-## OPTIONAL: Create an alias to the utility
+### OPTIONAL: Create an alias to the utility

 The following commands will create an alias to the 'mdi' utility in your new MDI installation for easy access from any folder.